tenstorrent/aplic/README.md

 The createDomain method will return a nullptr if the given address is not valid or if it is already occupied by another domain.

-# Configuring a Domain for direct delivery.
+# Configuring Delivery Mode

 A domain is configured by writing to its "domaincfg" CSR.
-Here's an example of configuring the root domain for direct delivery and enabling its interrupts.
+Here's an example of configuring the root domain for IMSIC delivery and enabling its interrupts.

 ```
   // Read the domain config CSR.